At one time, vegetarians

 had limited options when it came to food repertoire, but thanks to the growing trend of eating green, an arsenal of restaurants are popping up all over Orlando.
 No longer lackluster and limited to salads, food emporiums are getting creative and catering to the meat-free foodie, and these 10 Orlando vegetarian restaurants stand out as some of the best in the city.

-Market, Dessert, Vegetarian
+Pastry Shop, Bakery, Dessert, Vegetarian

 What is dinner without dessert?
 Certainly not much fun!
 If you happen upon Market on South, be sure to stop in at Valhalla Bakery

 .
 Celine Mariah Duvoisin whips up some 100% egg-free, dairy-free desserts, and the result is pure decadence.
 Cupcakes, lemon bars, cakes, muffins, and brownies make for some very happy patrons.
 But that’s not all: Duvoisin serves up soft pretzels, pies, donuts, and tarts as well!
 Yes, please!

 Restaurant, Healthy, Vegan, Vegetarian, $$$